Research Engineer, Resilient Networks Lab

 - Past experience with simulation tools such as ns-2 or ns-3, or experience with building your own event- or packet-based simulators.

-- Published a paper(s) in a well-known networking or networked systems venues, or RFC(s) in the IETF/IRTF (standards and/or drafts), or have contributed to the design of a protocol that is live in production.
+- Published in well-known networking or networked systems venues, or RFC(s) in the IETF/IRTF (standards and/or drafts), or have contributed to the design of a protocol that is live in production.

 - Have worked in P2P networking before and well-aware of concepts such as DHTs, pubsub, and similar technologies.